Rastrai/Openrastr-evolve/README.md

 It is designed to work with Ollama-served LLMs and SLMs and to act as an orchestration layer for agent-based systems.
 ## What It Does

-OpenRastr Evolve helps turn a natural-language goal into an executable AI workflow by:
+OpenRastr-Evolve helps turn a natural-language goal into an executable AI workflow by:

 - interpreting the goal into a structured schema
 - matching or generating the capabilities needed to fulfill it